 Did you ever hear of “milkmaid’s arm?”
 It’s actually an early description of what we today call repetitive stress or strain injury (RSI) that comes from repeating the same motions for hours at a time.
-Today, you might be hard pressed to find someone who has injuries from hand milking cows – at least in developed countries – but you don’t have to go too far to find someone who has RSI from work.
+Today, you might be hard-pressed to find someone who has injuries from hand milking cows – at least in developed countries – but you don’t have to go too far to find someone who has RSI from work.

 As someone who works with their hands all day at your spa or massage practice, you can easily be a candidate for RSI or carpal tunnel syndrome, which is actually a specific type of repetitive stress syndrome.
 Carpal tunnel syndrome is caused by a pinched nerve in your wrist resulting from the way you use your hands.
-When that happens, you’re not only suffering but your business can suffer if you can treat all your clients and need to cut back.
+When that happens, you’re not only suffering, but your business can suffer if you can treat all your clients and need to cut back.

 Circle both wrists in a clockwise and counterclockwise direction.

 Stretch your hand and finger muscles by making a fist and spreading your fingers as wide as possible.
 (You can find other recommendations for hand-stretching exercises online).

 Massage hand tools are a great way to prevent hand strain and injuries to the thumb.
 These tools require less applied pressure than using your hands alone.

 Keep your wrists straight during the session and your table at the recommended height for your weight.
 You also want to keep your stance straight.

 Don’t apply the majority of your pressure from your hands.
 Put as much of your shoulder and back into applying pressure as you can.

-Try to take short breaks to rest your hands
+Try to take short breaks to rest your hands.

-If you experience soreness, try applying ice to your hands and wrist and even your forearms.
+If you experience soreness, try applying ice to your hands and wrist, and even your forearms.
 This creates blood vessel constriction, which will help lessen an inflammatory response.
-Consider applying a few minutes of ice in between session if you are doing a lot of back-to-back treatments.
+Consider applying a few minutes of ice in between sessions if you are doing many back-to-back treatments.